Joint Citizens and Legislative Committee on Children

 Family Caregiver Program and Alzheimer’s Resource Coordination Center Program-Manager

-Elizabeth Ford, M.A., LPC-I, provides direction, guidance, oversight, and management of the Family Caregiver Advocates at all 10 Area Agencies on Aging (AAA) in South Carolina.
+Elizabeth Ford, M.A., LPC, provides direction, guidance, oversight, and management of the Family Caregiver Advocates at all 10 Area Agencies on Aging (AAA) in South Carolina.
 In this role she ensures that services, programs and respite vouchers are provided to seniors and their caregivers across the state.
 She also manages the Alzheimer’s Resource Coordination Center (ARCC) which was created by statute in 1994.
 The ARCC is responsible for providing statewide coordination of services to individuals with Alzheimer’s disease as well as their caregivers.
 The ARCC is currently working on updating the SC Alzheimer’s State Plan.
 She graduated from Clemson with a B.A. in Social Work and a M.A. in Professional Counseling from Liberty University.
 She has managed statewide programs in South Carolina for over 12 years.
 She is a licensed professional counselor intern in South Carolina and enjoys counseling part-time in private practice.

-Josh Gupta-Kagan is an Assistant Professor of Law and specializes in legal issues affecting children and families, especially child welfare and juvenile justice issues.
+Josh Gupta-Kagan is an Associate Professor of Law and specializes in legal issues affecting children and families, especially child welfare and juvenile justice issues.
 Prior to joining the University of South Carolina faculty, he practiced at the Children’s Law Center in Washington DC, a legal services organization in the District of Columbia, representing children and family members in District of Columbia Family Court cases, and successfully advocating for legislative reforms.
 He has contributed to the District of Columbia’s 2007 statute governing custody actions filed by third parties, the re-establishment of a housing program for families of children at risk of entering foster care, and the expansion of guardianship subsidies to non-kin and extension of subsidies to age 21.
 He has written academic articles regarding various legal issues affecting children and the child welfare system, including issues related to kinship care, adoption, and guardianship.

 Legislative Services Coordinator